sujithkvclt/account-statement-manager/README.md

 * Jacoco
 * SonarQube

-### Instructions to build and start the application.
+#### Build the application using any of the below maven command.

 Ensure that you are in the project root directory.
-#### Build the application using any of the below maven command.

-* Build application and run unit test.
+* Build application and run unit test cases.

   `mvn clean install`
 * Build application by skipping the unit tests.